TTK4130/ttk4130.github.io/docs/assignments/assignment-5.rst

        What is the expression for the kinetic energy of the beam?

-    e) Complete the Jupyter notebook `assignment-5-ball-and-beam.ipynb` by doing the following tasks:
+    e) Complete the Jupyter notebook :ref:`Code handout - Assignment 5 - Ball and Beam` by doing the following tasks:

        - Define the generalized coordinates :math:`\mathbf{q} = [x,\,\theta]^T` as a symbolic variable.
        - Define a symbolic variable for the derivative of the generalized coordinates.